Last updated Tuesday, May 12, 2020 at 12:37 p.m.

 Coronaviruses is a family of viruses that causes upper respiratory infections ranging in severity from the common cold to more serious diseases like Severe Acute Respiratory Syndrome (SARS).
 COVID-19 is the disease caused by the new strain of coronavirus.

 Main symptoms of COVID-19 include fever, tiredness, and dry cough.
-Other symptoms people may have include aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
+Other symptoms people may have include loss of smell or taste, aches and pains, nasal congestion, runny nose, sore throat or diarrhea.

 Who is at greatest risk